LaBoulange/tezos-baker/README.md

 Boilerplate code to set up a minimalistic Tezos baker capable of baking, accusing, and paying its delegators.

 This code:
-- installs octez-node, octez-baker, octez-accuser, Tezpay and its extension payouts_substitutor on a single machine
+- installs octez-node, octez-baker, octez-accuser, Tezpay and its extension payouts-substitutor on a single machine
 - provides some basic maintenance tools.

 Content of this document: